-• This 5-part eLearning series (20 minutes) is for public, private and not-for-profit sectors and completes the training requirements for section 7 of the Integrated Accessibility Standards of the AODA.
+• This five-part eLearning series (20 minutes) is for public, private and not-for-profit sectors and completes the training requirements for Section 7 of the Integrated Accessibility Standards of the AODA.

-Police Reference / Record Check (PRC)
+Police Record Check (PRC) and Vulnerable Sector Screen (VSS)

 Many speech-language pathology students will work directly with or in close proximity to children or vulnerable persons during their placements or clinical training.
-To protect these groups and maintain their safety, clinical sites frequently require M.H.Sc students to obtain a Level 3 police reference/record check, Vulnerable Sector Check (also referred to as a Background Check').
+To protect these groups and maintain their safety, clinical sites frequently require M.H.Sc students to obtain a Level 3 Police Record Check, Vulnerable Sector Check (also referred to as a Background Check).